-This damage or extra workload can affect the squeezing (contraction) or filling (relaxation) of your heart, and frequently both.
+This damage or extra workload can either affect the squeezing (contraction) or filling (relaxation) of your heart, or frequently both.

 Heart failure has two main effects.
 Firstly, not enough blood is getting to your body, which may cause fatigue.
 Secondly, blood backs up waiting to enter your heart.
-This build up of blood causes fluid to leak out of your blood vessels and into the surrounding tissues.
-This leads to fluid accumulation (usually in your legs and abdomen) and congestion in your lungs.
+This build-up of blood causes fluid to leak out of your blood vessels and into the surrounding tissues.
+This leads to fluid accumulation (usually in your legs and abdomen) and fluid (congestion) in your lungs.

-At first your body will adapt to try and compensate for your weakened heart's poor pumping.
-However, these adaptations can only compensate for a limited time, and in fact, in the long-term these adaptations can actually make your heart even weaker.
+At first your body will adapt to compensate for your weakened heart's poor pumping.
+However, these adaptations can only compensate for a limited time, and in fact, these adaptations can actually make your heart even weaker in the long term.

 What goes wrong in heart failure